khslam72/khslam72.github.io/_posts/2025-09-28-iu-love-wins-all-mv-explained.md

 <h2>Lyrics & meaning</h2>
 <h3>Lyrical Story & Narrative</h3>
 <p>IU's self-penned lyrics tell a story of two people choosing each other against a hostile world.
 The song opens with the staggeringly intimate plea: <em>"Dearest, darling, my universe / Will you take me with you?"</em> This isn't just romantic hyperbole; in their apocalyptic reality, this person is literally her entire world.
 The lyrics then immediately establish the conflict, identifying a clear antagonist in the world itself.
 The core message revolves around a desperate but determined escape, not just from a physical threat, but from a world that rejects them. </p>
-[cite_start]<p>The narrative is built on the recurring plea to run away together, as heard in the chorus: *"세상에게서 도망쳐 Run on / 나와 저 끝까지 가줘 My lover"* (Escape from the world, run on / Go with me to the very end, my lover). [cite: 1] This isn't about a naive hope for a happy ending, but about the profound choice to face the journey's end together.
+<p>The narrative is built on the recurring plea to run away together, as heard in the chorus: *"세상에게서 도망쳐 Run on / 나와 저 끝까지 가줘 My lover"* (Escape from the world, run on / Go with me to the very end, my lover). [cite: 1] This isn't about a naive hope for a happy ending, but about the profound choice to face the journey's end together.
 It’s about finding courage not for a grand victory, but for the next small step, hand in hand.
 This theme of defiant companionship is the song's emotional anchor, a promise to remain together no matter the destination.</p>

 <h3>The Intent Behind the Hook & Cultural Nuance</h3>
 <p>While the lyrics don't explicitly say it, the song's ultimate message is a powerful redefinition of what a "sad ending" means.
 In the story's logic, a tragic end would be to be defeated alone, broken, and erased by the world's hatred.
 By choosing to face their final moments together, after defiantly creating their own joy, they achieve a form of victory.
 The "win" in "Love wins all" isn't survival; it's the self-determination of choosing love until the very end.
 The title itself becomes their final, triumphant statement.</p>